iml130/swap-it-dashboard/README.md

 The SWAP-IT Dashboard uses the code provided by the [PFDL VS Code Extension](https://github.com/iml130/pfdl-vscode-extension) to create and visualize Petri Nets.
 To enable this, you need to go to the repository's [release page](https://github.com/iml130/pfdl-vscode-extension/releases), select the latest release and download the _bundle.js_ file provided there.
 This file needs to be copied to the _static/js_ directory.

-After following the steps above, the dashboard is ready to go!
+After following the steps above, the Dashboard is ready to go!

 ## Usage